The enterprise demand for transforming monolithic SAP infrastructures into agile public cloud infrastructures is finally on the rise in the Nordics.

 So how does this relate to SAP on the public cloud?
 Traditionally, SAP has been sitting in the inner premises of enterprise infrastructure, protected by the strong physical security of datacenters and somewhat layered outer protection.
 The only SAP-specific protection has been security updates, which have not been applied consistently due to the complexity and business criticality of the SAP ecosystem.
-The cyberworld has changed Attacks are extremely complex, combining long-lasting hidden application threats, physical access exploitation, and government-funded penetration toolkits.
+The cyberworld has changed during the last ten years.
+Attacks are extremely complex, combining long-lasting hidden application threats, physical access exploitation, and government-funded penetration toolkits.

+Hyperscalers will take care of physical security, hyperscale infrastructure, and the hyperscale software layer better than any normal enterprise could ever afford to do or be able to do alone.
 This alone is a good enough reason to move SAP to the public cloud.
 Some time ago the rest of the shared model was considered the customer’s responsibility, but that has also changed.
 Previously, enterprises utilizing the public cloud relied on the support of their skilled and certified integration service providers and specialized cybersecurity companies; now, the hyperscalers offer a wide variety of cloud-dedicated tools to manage the rest of the security landscape.
 As a good example, Azure offers tools like Sentinel, Security Center, Information Protection, Identity Protection, and Microsoft Defender to protect business-critical application ecosystems, along with customer endpoints.